zmek/patientflow/README.md

 There are two arguments

 - data_folder_name - specifies where to find the data.
 This should be in a folder named data-xxx directly below the root of the repository
-- uclh - tells the package whether the data is the original UCLH data (in which case certain additional features available, including the patient's age in years) or not
+- uclh - tells the package whether the data is the original UCLH implementation (in which case certain additional features, including the patient's age in years are included)

 ## Roadmap

 - [x] Initial Research
-- [ ] Minimum viable product <-- You are Here
+- [x] Minimum viable product <-- You are Here
 - [ ] Alpha Release
 - [ ] Feature-Complete Release